 The Contracting Party and its Affiliates assign an Access ID to each Subscriber’s Non-Display Use Device and maintain an Audit trail of Access IDs with the ability to Use such Information.

-Where a Subscriber receives Real-Time Data as part of a Managed Non-Display Use service, the Subscriber’s Managed Non-Display Use of Real-Time Data shall be governed by the EMDA, EDSA or Non-Display Use Declaration of that Subscriber.
+Where a Subscriber receives Information as part of a Managed Non-Display Use service, the Subscriber’s Managed Non-Display Use of Information shall be governed by the EMDA or EDSA of that Subscriber.
 As such:

-The Contracting Party and its Affiliates will verify with Euronext that such Subscriber is party to an EMDA, EDSA or Non-Display Use Declaration.
+The Contracting Party and its Affiliates will verify with Euronext that such Subscriber is party to an EMDA or EDSA.
 If the Contracting Party and/or its Affiliate fail to verify and ask prior approval from Euronext, the Contracting Party will be liable towards Euronext for any unauthorized Managed Non-Display Use of such Information by such Subscriber; and

-the Contracting Party will report the Redistribution of Information as part of Managed Non-Display Use services in accordance with the reporting obligations outlined in the EMDA Reporting Policy.
+The Contracting Party will report the Redistribution of Information as part of Managed Non-Display Use services in accordance with the reporting obligations outlined in the EMDA Reporting Policy.

-Subject to clause 12.3, the Subscriber will license with Euronext directly for its Non-Display Use of Real-Time Data as part of a Managed Non-Display Use service, subject to and in accordance with its EMDA, EDSA, EMDDA or Non-Display Use Declaration.
+Subject to clause 12.3, the Subscriber will license with Euronext directly for its Non-Display Use of Information as part of a Managed Non-Display Use service, subject to and in accordance with its EMDA or EDSA.
 Euronext will invoice any applicable Non-Display Use Fees for such Use directly to such Subscriber.

 The Redistribution of Information as part of White Label Services